muyueh/flat-demo-bitcoin-price/README.md

 #### Running the Flat Action

-1. **Launch a GitHub Action workflow:** Without doing anything, our Action will run every 5 minutes and fetch any new Bitcoin price data.
+1. **Launch a GitHub Action workflow:** Without doing anything, our Action will run every 5 minutes and fetch any new Taipei weather forecast data.
 For the sake of this tutorial, we’ll also trigger it manually so you can see the result instantly.

     Navigate to the “Actions” tab, click on the “Flat” workflow on the left hand column, click on “Run Workflow” dropdown and then button.